 Seattle’s packet of Joe’s ashes was scatted by our Wobblies on May 1, 1917, a day celebrated the world over as Labor Day except in the United States.

 For at least the last ten years, the Queen Anne Historical Society tours have been the work of Kim Turner, a mid-century resident of the east side of the hill and a graduate of Warren Elementary School (demolished) and a 1962 alum of Queen Anne High School (decommissioned).
 For most tours Kim picks a theme.
-Suffragettes, educators, cemetery owners, rabble rousers are among the more memorable themes.
-Kim, Del and Bruce Jones, who was also instrumental in organizing our tours, are religious about calling resting places in the cemetery gravesites.
+Suffragettes, educators, cemetery owners, and rabble-rousers are among the more memorable themes.
+Kim, Del, and Bruce Jones — who was also instrumental in organizing our tours — are religious about calling resting places in the cemetery “gravesites.”

-The Clise and Edwards families figure large in cemetery history primarily because they actually owned or own the place, a departure from traditional community or church ownership prevalent elsewhere in the United States.
-James W. Clise, an important Seattle realtor (for example, he corralled L. C. Smith on a trip to the East Coast and sold him the land for our Smith tower) bought the place in 1895.
-The Clises held on to Mount Pleasant until 1957 when Neil Edwards bought it.
+Kim Turner, right in cap, leading a tour.
+The Clise and Edwards families figure large in cemetery history — primarily because they actually owned or own the place, a departure from traditional community or church ownership prevalent elsewhere in the United States.
+James W. Clise, an important Seattle realtor (for example, he corralled L. C. Smith on a trip to the East Coast and sold him the land for our Smith Tower) bought the place in 1895.
+The Clises held on to Mount Pleasant until 1957, when Neil Edwards bought it.
 The Edwards family still owns and manages Mount Pleasant.
 Equally important in the story is the family of Nils Peterson, Free Methodists who homesteaded 80 acres on the north slope of the hill and who, in addition to donating the land for Seattle Pacific University, eventually turned their farm into the 40-acre cemetery we know today.